Featured Book Recommendation!

 This is so true when learning how to sell Medicare Supplements.

 You need to read the Medicare and You Handbook every year… it’s the bible.
-Below is a list of Medicare Supplement sales tips you should review every year like clockwork.
+Below is a list of Medicare Supplement sales training tips you should review every year like clockwork.

 - Review the demographics of your target market in your territory: